aragon/hack/docs/getting-started.md

 # Up and running

-Now that we've got you all excited, let's go through what you need to get started building with Aragon...
+Now that we've got you all excited, let's go through what you need to get started building with Aragon 😊

 ## Environment setup

-### Node version
+### Node.js

-You'll need Node.js.
+First off, you'll need Node.js.
 Make sure you have a recent version, at least Node.js `v8.0.0`.

-To see what version of Node you have installed, from the command line run:
+To see which version of Node you have installed, from the command line run:

 ```sh
 node -v